hack-the-crisis-web/htc-web/src/content/tracklists/media-entertainment.md

       action towards their achievement?Lastly, how can we leverage this time of crises to put in motion behavioural shifts that can be sustained beyond the crises?
+  - title: Bringing artists and fans together
+    logo: /img/umg-.png
+    logoTitle: by Universal Music Group
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      Music has long been a unifier and source of solace through difficult and challenging times.
+That role is as important today as ever.\

+      \

+      While the need for social distancing prevents us from experiencing music communally these days, music’s technological advancements provide great opportunities to develop new approaches for fans and artists to connect and engage.
+The goal of this challenge is to design applications that bring artists and fans closer together.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="8557ef64d9c37adb8e964db6d12d95daf5d8e029"